launchql/supabase-test-suite/README.md

 A friendly playground for building and validating Supabase Row‑Level Security (RLS) using LaunchQL.
 It includes real‑world examples, migrations, and a comprehensive test suite you can run locally.

+Built with [supabase-test](https://www.npmjs.com/package/supabase-test) — a Supabase‑optimized version of `pgsql-test` for instant, isolated Postgres test databases with automatic rollbacks and Supabase defaults.
+See the package for install and features.

 ## Features

+- 🔐 RLS policy‑driven example tests with example product database using Supabase users
-- Policy‑driven examples for users, products, storage, realtime, and functions
+- 🧪 Comprehensive end‑to‑end test suite against native Supabase schemas/tables (auth, storage, functions, realtime, and more)
-- Supabase CLI local stack for zero‑setup Postgres
+- 🐘 Supabase CLI local stack for zero‑setup Postgres
-- Jest‑based tests that exercise RLS behavior end‑to‑end
+- 🧪 Jest‑based tests that exercise RLS behavior end‑to‑end
+- 🚀 GitHub Actions workflows to run integration/e2e tests in CI/CD
-- Modular schema packages you can reuse and extend
+- 🧩 Modular schema packages you can reuse and extend

 ## Quick start (tl;dr)